Intellectual disability: Causes

 Down syndrome is the most common genetic cause of intellectual disability.

+Genetic causes

 Among children, the cause of intellectual disability is unknown for one-third to one-half of cases.
 About 5% of cases are inherited.
 Genetic defects that cause intellectual disability, but are not inherited, can be caused by accidents or mutations in genetic development.
 Examples of such accidents are development of an extra chromosome 18 (trisomy 18) and Down syndrome, which is the most common genetic cause.
 DiGeorge syndrome and fetal alcohol spectrum disorders are the next most common causes.
 Some other frequently observed causes include: